 Dial M for Malick

-Now I could keep on singing Wendie Malick's praises as she is the reason why "After All These Years" is enjoyable but there is a good supporting cast.
+Now I could keep on singing Wendie Malick's praises as she is the reason why "After All These Years" is entertaining but there is a good supporting cast.
 Garry Chalk as Detective Mulligan is a lot of fun as he humours Audrey whilst Gregory Harrison is charming and amusing as David.
-But to sound like a broken record it is Malick who makes the movie and in many ways brings up to date the sort of comedy which 30 years earlier would have starred the likes of Goldie Hawn and Shelley Long.
+But to sound like a broken record it is Wendie Malick who makes the movie and in many ways brings up to date the sort of comedy which 30 years earlier would have starred the likes of Goldie Hawn and Shelley Long.

 What this all boils down to is that "After All These Years" is an amusing distraction and a wonderful showcase for the talents of Wendie Malick.
 But it is the sort of movie where if you don't enjoy Malick's brand of comedy you might find cheesy even though I don't know how you couldn't enjoy Malick's brand of easy going comedy.